MNLierman/Tech-Research-Notes-and-Solutions/Windows/System-Restore-Stages-and-Time-Required.md

 <br/>
 <br/>

 **Step 3.
-“System Restore is restoring files...”**
+“System Restore is restoring files...”**<br/>
 ETA: ~5-8 min.
 This was the shortest stage. <br/>

 <br/>
 <br/>

 **Step 4.
-Back to the lockscreen.**
+Back to the lockscreen.**<br/>
+It reboots twice at the end, then says Updates are underway for about 60 seconds, then it's done.
+<br/><br/>
 There really isn't a lot of stages to System Restore.
 No progress indicators, no percentages, it really wouldn't kill them to add these, but they never will.
 It may seem frozen during certain stages but if the activity light is still flashing, then it's still working.
+It reboots twice at the end, then says Updates are underway for about 60 seconds, then it's done.

 <br/>